-There are a lot of interdisciplinary study courses implemented at UoM.
-Therefore, we still would like to highlight the importance to support and promote the initiatives of inter- and/or cross-disciplinarity, thematic and issues-based (business sector, society, economy), that will attract staff across disciplines in ways that reflect the increasingly cross- and inter-disciplinary character of I&E related study courses' activity.
-This could also be supported by the summer schools, hackathons which could be implemented (see section 4.2.).
+University of Vlora and University of Tirana have a lot of interdisciplinary study courses.
+Therefore we still would like to highlight the importance to support and promote the initiatives of inter- and/or cross-disciplinary courses, thematic and issues-based in nature (industry, society, economy), that will draw on staff across disciplines in ways that reflect the increasingly cross- and inter-disciplinary character of I&E related study courses' activity.
+This could also be supported by the summer schools, hackathons which could be implemented.